Understanding the Stages of Tooth Decay

 Dental diseases are among the most common.
 They can result in discomfort and tooth loss.
 Dental cavities are perhaps the most well known dental condition.

 Dental decay does not appear overnight.
 It occurs gradually.
-Dr. Bill Stofer and Dr. Jason Hemphill, of Dental Solutions in Warsaw, IN, see the effects of cavities every day.
+Dr. Bill Stofer, of Dental Solutions in Warsaw, IN, see the effects of cavities every day.
 Here, they discuss how the stages of tooth decay affect oral health, along with the restorative dentistry treatments that can improve the health of the teeth.

 If a cavity can be identified early enough, its progression can be halted before it does irreversible damage to the tooth.
 This is just one reason why regular dental exams are so important.